VazorTools/Nitro-Gen/README.md

 Is this free to use?
 Yes.

 Is it a virus/malware?
 No, you can upload it on virustotal to check.
-Screenshot 2023-05-18 at 5 52 50 PM

 Is there support?
 Yes, ill reply when im free :)